 To understand how a VPN works, you first need to understand a little bit about the architecture of the internet.
 We promise this isn’t as complicated as it sounds.

 With a traditional internet connection, whenever you visit a webpage, you are being connected to that site through your internet service provider — or an ISP.
 The ISP assigns your computer a unique number, known as an IP address so that the website and the ISP can identify you.

 When you’re using a VPN, though, the client establishes a secure connection to one of their servers first.
-Your traffic still passes through the ISP, but they can no longer view it or know your final destination.
+Your traffic still passes through the ISP, but they can no longer view it or know your final destination because of encryption.
 Additionally, websites can no longer view your original IP address, only the IP address of the VPN server, which is shared with others and changes dynamically.

 This process works through four key concepts.
 Let’s explore those now.

 More and more VPN brands are cropping up in the market.
 But remember, not all VPNs are created equal.
 We’ll get more into that in just a bit, but for now, here’s a list of some of the most popular VPN brands we’ve personally tested.
 Any of the brands listed below can help to secure you online.
 But keep in mind, some are better than others.
 Keep reading to learn more.

 This is a very common question.
 To the uninformed, it might seem like VPNs are something that shady characters use to engage in illicit activity online.
 And while it’s true that some folks use VPNs to mask criminal behavior, a VPN is really nothing but a tool.
 You can use a hammer to build a deck or bonk someone on the head.
 The hammer itself isn’t the issue — it’s how you choose to use it.

 FYI: Even in places like China where VPN use is frowned upon, it’s extremely rare that their use alone will get you in any sort of trouble.
 It’s what you’re doing while using the VPN that might get you in hot water.